-The Company prepares its consolidated financial statements in accordance with International Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The Company prepares its consolidated financial statements in accordance with International Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").

-These consolidated financial statements were approved by the Board of Directors on March 28, 2023.
+These consolidated financial statements were approved by the Board of Directors on March 28, 2025.